cbmckinstry/Pre-Clustering1/README.txt

                                 (3, 0-1)    (4, 0-1)    (5, 1-0)
                                 (3, 1-0)    (4, 0-2)
                                             (4, 1-0)
-        The algorithm implements a recursive depth first search terminating when a solution is found.
+            For simplicity, we'll look at the first diagram.
+The algorithm is finding a solution with the fewest large combinations by backtracking and continuously calling down after a placement.
+For example, suppose we could not find a solution of size 2 and 3.
+We form 1 combination of size 4, then call down to 3, which calls 2.
+It cannot find a solution with the rest being size 2, so it forms a size 3, calling down to size 2, and so on.
+In short, it’s a top-down recursive search with backtracking that prioritizes smaller group sizes but allows larger ones when necessary, systematically exploring combinations along the directed graph.
         Pruning:
-            We are able to use a number of break and continue statements in our backtracking as a result of the sorted list, iterative method, and numerical contradictions.
-Our official worst-case time complexity is O(n^20), however, I have yet to get a runtime over 8 seconds with a reasonable input.
+            We are able to use a number of break and continue statements in our iterations as a result of numerical contradictions and limitations.
+For example, if we want to place 5 6-person crews in a combination of size 6, each vehicle must have remainder 5.
+            From the diagram above, you may also notice it appears that nodes are "missing" from this diagram; they are not.
+For example, a size 6 combination that fits 4 6-person crews can always be broken down into smaller combinations.
+            Additionally, there are certain combinations that cannot exist at the same time or in quantities, such as 2 size 6 combinations with one fitting 1 crew and the other fitting 5.
+Another example is that no more than two types of size 4 combinations can exist at the same time.
+            All of these statements can be proven via easy dirct numerical proofs.
+        All Together: